mbjd/arbint/README.md

 ## Todo list

+- Implement addition for the general case
+	- This shouldn't be too difficult since we already have subtraction in the general case, so anytime something with a - is passed into the add function, we should be able to use the subtract function
 - Have two sets of functions: One that is easy to use, that takes two values and returns a pointer to the result, and another one that only does the math and places the result in an already allocated buffer.
 This